See all Profiles

 Biography

-Nathan Alexander, PhD, is an assistant professor of curriculum and instruction in the Howard University School of Education and he holds a joint faculty appointment in the Center for Applied Data Science and Analytics (CADSA).
-His research examines the history and development of computational practices and quantitative literacy, especially in Black educational settings; he also studies the role of history and context in probability theory, statistical data analysis, and mathematical education.
-He is the founder and director of the Quantitative Histories Workshop, a computational and community-centered teaching and learning lab.
+Nathan Alexander, PhD, is an assistant professor of curriculum and instruction in the Howard University School of Education and he holds a joint appointment in the Howard University Center for Applied Data Science and Analytics (CADSA).
+His research focuses on the history and development of quantitative practices and mathematical literacy, as well as an analysis of computational studies in education.
+He also examines the role of context in probability theory, statistical data analysis, and mathematical education.
+He is the founder and faculty director of the Quantitative Histories Workshop, a computational curriculum collective and community-centered teaching and learning lab.

 Education & Expertise